 Use the Spa to Beat the Scottsdale Summer Heat

 We know, it’s a dry heat.
 But when the mercury creeps above 110 degrees, it’s simply HOT!
-To beat the scorching Scottsdale summer heat, check out these five summer cooling treatments at my favorite spas around town.
+To beat the scorching Scottsdale summer heat, check out these five cooling treatments at my favorite spas around town.